aaryan171007-cell/Blockchain-ERC-20-TOKEN/README.md

 ## 📌Project Overview
 This project provides an intuitive Web3 interface enabling users to interact directly with an ERC-20 token smart contract via their web browsers only without writing terminal-based blockchain interaction commands by offering them a real-time token tracking, a secure multi-wallet transfer portal, and dynamic balance analytics built to standard cryptographic specifications.

-This smart contract is deployed on sepolia ethereum testnet and one can view it on etherscan too through the contract address provided in the Contract_info.txt file.
+This smart contract is deployed on Sepolia ethereum testnet and one can view it on etherscan too through the contract address provided in the Contract_info.txt file.

 ---